 Often items will be purchased when first moving to CU, then the items are never opened and, ultimately thrown out at the end of the year.
 We suggest using the various stores around Boulder and purchasing items as the year progresses if possible in order to reduce waste.
 During closing, we have collected up to 165.5 tons of waste, some of the items having never been used.
 Unused items have contributed to the over 165 tons of waste that was collected during the spring 2016 closing.

-If you bring a gaming system, we recommend you use the campus Ethernet (wired) Internet and bring an Ethernet cable (E5 or better).
-The wireless is not optimized for gaming and your experience will be far better with wired.
+If you bring a gaming system, we recommend you use the campus ethernet (wired) Internet and bring an ethernet cable (E5 or better).
+The Wi-Fi is not optimized for gaming and your experience will be far better with wired.
+Please note that it make take up to 30 minutes for a system to set up on the network.

 Some streaming devices work better on the campus network than others.
 Devices that use multicasting won't work.